Loeries Official Rankings

 - AGENCIES AND PRODUCTION COMPANIES GET FULL POINTS: As long as there is one name per credit, then each credit gets full points.
-For example, if a TV Commercial wins Gold, the credited Agency gets full points and the credited Production Company gets full points, in their respective fields.
-If two agencies share one credit, then each agency get half the points (see Point 6).
+For example, if a TV Commercial wins gold, the credited Agency gets full points and the credited Production Company gets full points.
+If two agencies share one credit, then each agency gets half the points.

 - A COMPANY CANNOT RECEIVE POINTS AS BOTH AN AGENCY AND AS A PRODUCTION COMPANY.

 - CRAFTS: Production companies will receive points from International Craft entries; however agencies will not receive any points.
 For example, if an illustrator from within our region does work for a London agency to be flighted in Europe, based on a brief and concept created in London, then the work is eligible for an Illustration craft award and craft points.
 But the London agency gets no points.